dungtl2003/pandora-compiler/README.md

 ## Chaos mode

 Chaos mode is a mode that allows you to run Pandora programs with some tweaks.
 All keywords will be replaced with gen-z slang.
 To enable this mode, firstly, in the command line, you need to add the `--wreck` flag.
-Secondly, the file extension must be `.unbxx` (instead of `.box`), and the library file extension must be `.unbxx` (instead of `.boxx`).
+Secondly, the file extension must be `.unbx` (instead of `.box`), and the library file extension must be `.unbxx` (instead of `.boxx`).
 Below is the list of keywords that will be replaced:

 | Pandora | Chaos mode |
 | --- | --- |